Mobile User Onboarding [Getting Started Guide]

 - Progressive onboarding

 In this technique, a user is onboarded as they progress through to that part of the app.
-This techniques ensures that user is not overwhelmed by many options.
+This technique ensures that the user is not overwhelmed by many options.

 When to use: If an app uses complicated workflows, the progressive onboarding onboards the user in baby steps.

-Example: YouTube Capture gives limited set of instruction at a time onboarding user as they use the app, so that users are not overwhelmed.
+Example: YouTube Capture gives limited set of instruction at a time, onboarding the user as they use the app, so that users are not overwhelmed.

 Benefit oriented onboarding: